 Headline recommendation What BIDs and their partners can do What businesses can do What local authorities can do How the GLA family can support How this could be funded Potential timescale Finding out whether it's worked 4.
-Optimise freight and deliveries Optimise freight and delivery vehicle movement on the high street, to reduce air pollution and create more space for active transport and outdoor leisure.
+Optimise freigh t and deliveries Optimise freight and delivery vehicle movement on the high street, to reduce air pollution and create more space for active transport and outdoor leisure.
 Explore options for coordinating deliveries or delivery times between businesses, particularly around road closure periods.
 Support the creation of local delivery hubs 85 and accessible and convivial parcel drop off and pick up hubs, as these can increase footfall and reduce air pollution and carbon emissions.
-Support businesses to use cargo bike and electric vehicle deliveries.
+Support businesses to use cargo bike and electric vehicles for deliveries.
 86 Work with each other and with BIDs to coordinate deliveries to their premises, seek to reduce the total number of deliveries where possible (including using hubs for smaller deliveries).
-GLA and TFL can work at a London level to improve the management of freight vehicles and encourage the use of delivery and collection hubs and low or zero carbon delivery vehicles.
+GLA and TfL can work at a London level to improve the management of freight vehicles and encourage the use of delivery and collection hubs and low or zero carbon delivery vehicles.
 Investigate and advocate for tax incentives to encourage better delivery practice.
 Largest costs will be person time for coordination and advocacy.
 BIDs may be able to allocate their teams to this, or there can be opportunities to bid for government and mayoral grant funding for environmental initiatives.
 2021, and likely to continue to be an issue beyond this.
-Use local traffic monitoring and ai pollution systems to measure overal traffic flow, use regional and local data to investigate overall delivery vehicle volumes.
+Use local traffic monitoring and air pollution systems to measure overall traffic flow, use regional and local data to investigate overall delivery vehicle volumes.
 Measure impacts on business costs and revenues.

-5. Cr eate new workspa ices for remote wo orkers Create new workspaces that suit the needs of remote workers, such as focus and social interaction spaces - to increase activity in town centres.
-Engage potential users to understand their needs, identify suitable spaces, explore economic models and consider operating workspaces or looking for suitable operators.
+Headline recommendation What BIDs and their partners can do What businesses can do What local authorities can do How the GLA family can support How this could be funded Potential timescale Finding out whether it's worked 5.
+Create e new workspace es for remote wo orkers Create new workspaces that suit the needs of remote workers, such as focus and social interaction spaces - to increase activity in town centres.v Engage potential users to understand their needs, identify suitable spaces, explore economic models and consider operating workspaces or looking for suitable operators.
 Consider forming partnerships where a number of business work together to supply remote workers, for example food trucks setting up outside meeting spaces.
 Support the creation and operation of affordable workspaces, look for suitable spaces in their commercial portfolio.
 See for example Lambeth's Future Workspace Fund.
 87 GLA can share good practice on viable economic models for affordable workspaces, research the needs of remote workers.
 Continue to focus on building and service standards for remote workplaces.
 BID and local authorities could conduct some of this work as part of their regeneration projects.
 They could look to impact investment for set up costs, as well as regeneration grant funding.
 2021 and beyond, depending upon ongoing workspace trends - these are still emerging.
 Find out how the spaces are used, whether this leads to additional footfall in town centre, survey user satisfaction.